Linux / amd64

 Linux / arm64

-Before you can run an NGC deep learning framework container, your Docker environment must support NVIDIA GPUs.
-To run a container, issue the appropriate command as explained in the Running A Container chapter in the NVIDIA Containers And Frameworks User Guide and specify the registry, repository, and tags.
+To run a container, issue the appropriate command as explained in the Running A Container chapter in the NVIDIA Containers For Deep Learning Frameworks User’s Guide and specify the registry, repository, and tags.
 For more information about using NGC, refer to the NGC Container User Guide.

 If you have Docker 19.03 or later, a typical command to launch the container is: